 O'Cain began his coaching career as a graduate assistant at Clemson in 1977.
-He then coached the offensive backfield at The Citadel between 1978-80 before moving to Murray State where he was an assistant under Virginia Tech head coach Frank Beamer from 1981-84.
+He then coached the offensive backfield at The Citadel between 1978-80, before moving to Murray State where he was an assistant under future Virginia Tech head coach Frank Beamer from 1981-84.

 After notable wins verses No. 1 Florida State and Texas in 1998 and 1999, O'Cain became North Carolina's offensive coordinator and quarterbacks coach for one year.
 He then moved to Clemson to take the quarterbacks coach role until 2004.